-The following is the report of the Audit Committee with respect to Digirad's audited financial statements for the year ended December 31, 2006.
+The following is the report of the Audit Committee with respect to Digirad's audited financial statements for the year ended December 31, 2007.

 The purpose of the Audit Committee is to assist the Board in its general oversight of Digirad's financial reporting, internal controls and audit functions.
 The Audit Committee Charter describes in greater detail the full responsibilities of the Committee and is available on our website at www.digirad.com.
-The Audit Committee is comprised solely of independent directors as defined in Rule 4350(d)(2)(A)(i) and (ii) of the Nasdaq listing standards.
+The Audit Committee is comprised solely of independent directors as defined by Rule 4350(d)(2)(A)(i) and (ii) of the Nasdaq listing standards.

-The Audit Committee has reviewed and discussed the consolidated financial statements with management and Ernst & Young, LLP, the Company's independent auditors.
-Management is responsible for the preparation, presentation and integrity of Digirad's financial statements, accounting and financial reporting principles; establishing and maintaining disclosure controls and procedures (as defined in Exchange Act Rule 13a-15(e)); establishing and maintaining internal control over financial reporting (as defined in Exchange Act Rule 13A-15(f)); evaluating the effectiveness of disclosure controls and procedures; evaluating the effectiveness of internal control over financial reporting; and evaluating any change in internal control over financial reporting that has materially affected, or is reasonably likely to materially affect, internal control over financial reporting.
-Ernst & Young LLP is responsible for performing an independent audit of the consolidated financial statements and expressing an opinion on the conformity of those financial statements with accounting principles generally accepted in the United States of America, as well as expressing an opinion on (i) management's assessment of the effectiveness of internal control over financial reporting.
+The Audit Committee has reviewed and discussed the consolidated financial statements with management and Ernst & Young, LLP, Digirad's independent auditors.
+Management is responsible for the preparation, presentation and integrity of our financial statements, accounting and financial reporting principles; establishing and maintaining disclosure controls and procedures (as defined in Exchange Act Rule 13a-15(e)); establishing and maintaining internal control over financial reporting (as defined in Exchange Act Rule 13A-15(f)); evaluating the effectiveness of disclosure controls and procedures; evaluating the effectiveness of internal control over financial reporting; and evaluating any change in internal control over financial reporting that has materially affected, or is reasonably likely to materially affect, internal control over financial reporting.
+Ernst & Young LLP is responsible for performing an independent audit of the consolidated financial statements and expressing an opinion on the conformity of those financial statements with generally accepted accounting principles in the United States of America, as well as expressing an opinion on the effectiveness of internal control over financial reporting.

-Beginning in fiscal 2005 and continuing through fiscal 2006 (the second year of certification), management has implemented a process of documenting, testing and evaluating the Company's system of internal controls over financial reporting in accordance with the requirements of the Sarbanes-Oxley Act of 2002.
-The Audit Committee is kept apprised of the progress of the evaluation and provides oversight and advice to management.
+Beginning in fiscal 2005 and continuing through fiscal 2007 (the third year of certification), management has implemented a process of documenting, testing and evaluating the Company's internal control over financial reporting in accordance with the requirements of the Sarbanes-Oxley Act of 2002.
+The Audit Committee is kept apprised of the progress of the evaluation and provides oversight and advice to management regarding such compliance.
 In connection with this oversight, the Audit Committee receives periodic updates provided by management and Ernst & Young LLP at each regularly scheduled Audit Committee meeting.
 At a minimum, these updates occur quarterly.
 The Audit Committee also holds regular private sessions with Ernst & Young LLP to discuss their audit plan for the year, and the results of their quarterly reviews and the annual integrated audit.
-At the conclusion of the process, management provides the Audit Committee also reviewed the report of management contained in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2006 filed with the SEC, as well as Ernst & Young LLP's Report of Independent Registered Public Accounting Firm included in the Company's Annual Report on Form 10-K related to (i) its consolidated financial statements and financial statement schedule, (ii) management's assessment of the effectiveness of internal control over financial reporting and (iii) the effectiveness of internal control over financial reporting.
+At the conclusion of the process, management provides the Audit Committee.
+The Audit Committee also reviewed the report of management related to its assessment of the effectiveness of internal control over financial reporting which is reviewed and commented upon by the Audit Committee.
+The Audit Committee also reviewed the report of management related to its assessment of the effectiveness of internal control over financial reporting contained in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2007 filed with the SEC on February 13, 2008, as well as Ernst & Young LLP's Report of Independent Registered Public Accounting Firm included in the Company's Annual Report on Form 10-K related to our consolidated financial reporting.
 The Audit Committee continues to oversee the Company's efforts related to its internal control over financial reporting and management's preparations for the evaluation.

-The Committee met on six occasions in 2006, which included in person and telephonic meetings.
-The Committee met privately in executive session with Ernst & Young as a part of each regular meeting and held private meetings with the Chief Financial Officer.
+The Committee met on six occasions in 2007, which included in person and telephonic meetings.
+The Committee met privately in executive session with Ernst & Young LLP as part of each regular meeting and held private meetings with the Chief Financial Officer.